Is the Birth of PSR J0538+2817 Accompanied by a Gamma-ray Burst?: GRB connected with the birth of PSR J0538+2817

-From Equation \ref{eq:1} and Equation \ref{eq:2}, we see that the velocity acquired by the pulsar is a function of $t$.
+From Equations \ref{eq:1} and \ref{eq:2}, we see that the velocity acquired by the pulsar is a function of $t$.
 Taking $V_{\rm{kick}} \sim 400$ km s$^{-1}$ as a target speed, we find that the kick process will last for a timescale of $\tau \sim 180$ s.
-After the kick process, the period of this pulsar decreases to $P_{1}=2.15$ ms according to Equation \ref{eq:2}.
+After the kick process, the spin period decreases to $P_{1}=2.15$ ms according to Equation \ref{eq:2}.